ForwardslashJP/DS_Task1/README.md

-Here i do classification of iris data set using Python
+Here i do classification of Iris Flower data set using Python